-Well, the earliest residents of Ybor City migrated here over 100 years ago to work in the cigar industry.
-Tampa became known as Cigar city and it is said that in the 1920’s there were a half a billion hand rolled cigars being produced by mostly immigrants from Cuba, Spain and Sicily.
-One story has it that the Cuban immigrants brought the chickens up with them for food, eggs and even pets and the chickens of Ybor today are the direct descendants of the chickens of Ybor’s original residents.
+The earliest residents of Ybor City migrated here over 100 years ago to work in the cigar industry.
+Tampa became known as Cigar city, and it is said that in the 1920s, half a billion hand-rolled cigars were being produced by mostly immigrants from Cuba, Spain, and Sicily.
+One story has it that the Cuban immigrants brought the chickens up with them for food, eggs, and even pets.
+The chickens of Ybor today are the direct descendants of the chickens of Ybor’s original residents.

 But there is another story that claims the chickens may not be so historic after all.
 It’s still an immigrant story but one of the more recent past.
-In the 1980’s a Jamaican immigrant and restaurateur bought 40 chickens, built a chicken coop and planted sugar cane on a piece of property across the street from his restaurant.
-In 1993 when a storm came through the area the roof of the coop was blown off and the chickens were left to roam free.
+In the 1980s, a Jamaican immigrant and restaurateur bought 40 chickens, built a chicken coop, and planted sugar cane on a piece of property across the street from his restaurant.
+In 1993 when a storm came through the area, the coop’s roof was blown off, and the chickens were left to roam free.

-People began to become care takers for the roaming chickens and one man in particular became their biggest fan and began feeding the chickens in his yard.
+People began to become caretakers for the roaming chickens, and one man, in particular, became their biggest fan and began feeding the chickens in his yard.
 When the neighbors started complaining, city code enforcement became involved and threatened the man with fines if he could not control the chickens hanging out on his property.
-In order to protect the chickens and get out of paying a hefty fine he came up with an ingenious plan.
-He told code enforcement authorities about the chickens being the direct descendants of the Chickens of yesteryear so therefore they were Historic Chickens and must be protected!!!
+The man came up with an ingenious plan to protect the chickens and get out of paying a hefty fine.
+He told code enforcement authorities about the chickens being the direct descendants of the Chickens of yesteryear, so therefore they were Historic Chickens and must be protected!!!
 It worked.

 To learn more about or become a fan of the Ybor Chickens visit http://yborchickens.com